VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 1.1 Choose Port

-The VICE Emulators for Macs are distributed in three versions that use different UI front ends: native Cocoa, X11/Xaw, and, Gtk+.
+The VICE Emulators for Macs are distributed in three versions that use different UI front ends: native Cocoa, X11/Xaw, Gtk+, and SDL.
 The first one directly uses the well known Mac user interface.
-The other ones are based on the X11 Window System that is available additionally for Mac OS X.
+The other ones are based on the X11 Window System that is available additionally for Mac OS X. The SDL port uses the Simple DirectMedial Layer library.

 X11/Xaw is based on the original X11 interface of VICE and is very light but with limited UI interface.
 The second one is based on the Gtk+ widget library and has a feature rich UI with pull-down menus.
 Xaw is a slim port that needs no non-system extra libraries, Gtk+ requires a large set of external libs and thus is quite large.
+The SDL port has the full user-interface presented on the emulator screen (see ReadmeSDL.txt for more details).

 The ports are named with *-cocoa-*, *-x11-*, or *-gtk-* in the distribution archive name.
+The minimal supported Mac OS X version is embedded in the name, too.
+Please choose the highest version that is suitable for your installation as it contains most features.

-The X11/Xaw and Gtk+ are complete ports, i.e. all features available on other systems are available and all emulators are included.
-The Cocoa port is still under construction and thus considered "experimental".
-It does not include all features available and some emulators are not complete.
+All ports are complete ports, i.e. all features available on other systems are available and all emulators are included.

 1.2 Install X11 (Only for X11/Xaw and Gtk+ Port)